Probely/farcaster-onprem-agent/README.md

 # System Resources

-The Agent is a Docker container requiring very few resources.
+The Agent is a Docker container requiring very few resources, as detailed in the following table.

-The following table describes the minimum system resources.

 | CPU     | RAM     | Storage     |
 | ------- | ------- | ----------- |